 About Me

 My suffering has been a profound teacher.
-It led me to the gift of self-retreat—time and space to truly listen, to feel, to let myself be moved.
-That act of simply being has become a portal.
+It led me to the gift of turning inward, creating space for self-retreat—to truly listen, feel, and welcome the emotions I had long suppressed in fear.
+That act of simply being with myself has become a portal.
 Life, in every direction, continues to invite me into deeper presence.

-The source of my joy is no longer something outside of me—it’s in the wonder of being myself, and uniquely experiencing life through me.
+I am a forever student of life, feeling called to share and contribute to our community and collective evolution.
 If you feel drawn, you’re warmly invited to join us in this shared remembrance—Together Alone.

 With love,